freeipa/freeipa-openshift-container/README.md

 ## Installing and using the template

+> Knowing bug:The template can be instantiated from the cli with 'oc' but
+> it can not be instantiated from OpenShift Console.
+The pod is not created.

 An Openshift template is provided that let you deploy the current workload state by using some parameters; It is required to create the rbac objects at `deploy/admin` directory by: